archway-warp/warp-cli/README.md

 # Roadmap

-The tool works, but it certainly can't be considered "stable".
-So, in addition to adding some killer features, there is a lot of refactoring and bugfixing to be done.
+The tool works, but it certainly can't be considered a "stable release".
+This means that some breaking changes should still be expected in the future.
+In addition to adding some features, there is a lot of refactoring and bugfixing to be done.
 Please report any issues you find!

 ## Long-term goals

 Please keep in mind that at this early stage plans can still change quite a lot, depending on what features are needed the most.
 This is more of a guideline at the moment.

 - Improve the user experience - fix bugs and eliminate/decrease awkward wait times ⚙
-- ~~Implement contract migration mechanism as an optional or default behavior for `warp deploy` - priotity~~ ✅
+- ~~Implement contract migration mechanism as an optional or default behavior for `warp deploy` - priority~~ ✅
 - ~~Add support for scaffolding various frontend templates~~ ✅
-- Add support for templates in general - contractt templates for different versions of `cosmwasm`, or preconfigured CW standard contracts (`warp new main_token -t cw20-staking`?)
+- Add support for templates in general - contract templates for different versions of `cosmwasm`, or preconfigured CW standard contracts (`warp new main_token -t cw20-staking`?)
 - Find out a way to automate schema generation for contract messages as much as possible
 - Make interfacing with dockerized `localsecret` less verbose - `docker exec -it secretdev secret cli blah blah`
 - Write a proper documentation
 - ~~Automate the `archwayd` node configuration to reduce block time for testing purposes~~ ✅
 - Possibly remove the dependency on locally installed `archwayd` for a more 'portable' setup that works out of the box
-- ~~Add support for multiple chains~~✅
+- ~~Add support for multiple chains~~ ✅